aapupu/MIST/README.md

 pip install -e .
 ```

-**Note: Python 3.8 is recommended.MIST is implemented in Pytorch framework.
+**Note: Python 3.8 is recommended.
+MIST is implemented in Pytorch framework.
 If cuda is available, GPU modes will be run automatically.**

 Usage
 -------